 This wasn't a series I was initially drawn to upon hearing about it, but I was very happy that I gave it a chance.
 The writing is generally clever, the interplay between the characters entertaining, and while it can get dark and authentically creepy, the cast has not only good chemistry but the comedic chops to play scenes to good effect.

-d braced myself for Paramount + to have odd spacing past a point, spreading it out well into the fall, as that's what they've done previously.
+Each of the first two seasons was a tidy 13 episodes, and I (foolishly) expected that that would be the case for season three.
+No, it will be ten.
+New episodes drop on Sundays, and I'd braced myself for Paramount + to have odd spacing past a point, spreading it out well into the fall, as that's what they've done previously.
 However, initial info says they're going to follow an unbroken release schedule, one per Sunday, so the season will begin June 12th and wrap August 14th.
 If that holds I'll be pleased, even while lamenting a shortened season.

 Having a streaming show that lands on a Sunday is something I've found particularly cool, as it's there anytime after 3AM here on the East Coast.
 My fragmented sleeping schedule would often find me catching it hours pre-dawn Sunday, after which I might go back to sleep or just start my free-form day early.